KDE/digikam-doc/image_editor/editor_overview.rst

     2. Open original image from the versionning stack.

-    3. Export imgae to a new file format.
+    3. Export image to a new file format.

     4. Save changes in versionning stack using default format.